Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 How To Get Spanish Citizenship Through the Digital Nomad Visa

-The visa is valid for up to 12 months in and renewable for up to three years.
+The Spanish Digital Nomad Visa is valid for up to 12 months in and renewable for up to three years.
 After five years of continuously living in Spain, you may be eligible to apply for a permanent residence permit card.
 You may be eligible for citizenship after ten years of residence.

 Best Cities for Digital Nomads in Spain

 Spain offers a range of vibrant cities that cater to the needs and preferences of digital nomads.
-These Spanish cities not only provide conducive environments for remote work but also offer unique cultural experiences and a welcoming atmosphere for digital nomads seeking a fulfilling lifestyle.
+These Spanish cities not only provide conducive environments for remote work but also offer unique cultural experiences and a welcoming atmosphere for all of you who are seeking a fulfilling lifestyle.

 Here are some of the best cities for remote work in Spain: